Andre601/AdvancedServerList/docs/api/reference/structure.md

 In addition are there two classes used within `span` tags to colour the text, to indicate their type:

 - `<span class="api-type__object">Object</span>`: <span class="api-type__object">Object</span>
-- `<span class="api-type__primitive">Object</span>`: <span class="api-type__primitive">Primitive</span>
+- `<span class="api-type__primitive">primitive</span>`: <span class="api-type__primitive">primitive</span>

 ## Auto-generated content

-The page template used checks for specific YAML frontmatter in the page to include other templates.
+A page template is used to auto-generate the page content based on available YAML frontmatter.
-These templates pull the data from the YAML frontmatter to generate the page content which is then appendet to the already existing page content.
+Depending on the frontmatter available will the template call a jinja2 Macro to generate a Summary and Detailed info on the page for the respective frontmatter data.

 There are 5 frontmatter options, each following a specific structure: